Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Zero-shot Language Transfer

-Why does zero-shot language transfer do so well for cross-language entity linking?
-What challenges remain to eliminate the reduction in performance from zero-shot transfer?
+{\bf Analysis.} Why does zero-shot language transfer do so well for cross-language entity linking?
+What challenges remain to eliminate the degradation in performance from zero-shot transfer?

 We answer these questions by exploring the importance of each component of our cross-language ranking system: mention string, context, and type.
 We conduct ablation experiments investigating the performance loss from removing these information sources.
-We then evaluate each model in a zero-shot setting.
+We then evaluate each model in an English-trained zero-shot setting.
 First, we train a zero shot model using only the mention text and entity name.
-We then add the context, the type, and both context and type (all features).
+We then compare the performance change that results from adding the context, the type, and both context and type (all features).

-Table \ref{tab:zs_ablation} shows that comparing the name and mention text alone accounts for most of the performance of the model, a sensible result given that most of the task involves matching names of entities.
+Table \ref{tab:zs_ablation} shows that comparing the name and mention text alone accounts for most of the model's performance, a sensible result given that most of the task involves matching entity names.
 We find that context accounts for most of the remaining performance, with type information having a marginal effect.
 This highlights the importance of the multilingual encoder, since both name and context rely on effective multilingual representations.

-The exception is that the Chinese name-only model has a higher \Fone than the All model - the name-only performs better on NIL entities, while the All performs better on non-NIL, as evidenced by the difference in micro-average.
+Separately, how does using a multilingual transformer model, such as mBERT, affect the performance of our ranker?
+First, it is possible that using a monolingual linker with a BERT model trained only on the target language would improve performance, since such a model does not need to represent several languages as the same time.
+As shown in Table \ref{tab:monobert}, model performance for these settings is largely worse for English-only and Arabic-only \cite{safaya-etal-2020-kuisail} models when compared to using mBERT, with the exception that precision increases significantly for English.
+Second, perhaps a monolingual linker with a BERT model trained only on a related language -- \eg English BERT for Spanish, Arabic BERT for Farsi -- would produce acceptable results.
+Again, as shown in Table \ref{tab:monobert}, the performance is most often worse, illustrating that mBERT is an important aspect of the linker's performance.